material-admin/doc-material-components/article-component-template.md

 Add a concise (1-2 sentence) description of the component here starting with the one-line definition from the design/guidance page.
 The corresponding design document should have a full description.

-Add a link to the corresponding design page.
+Add a link to the corresponding design page that the component (helps) implement.

 For example:

 > Buttons allow users to take actions and make choices with a single tap.